 To counter Pitta at a dietary level, we need to emphasize the anti-Pitta food tastes as sweet, bitter and astringent, and avoid the Pitta increasing tastes of pungent/spicy, sour, and salty.
 Best foods are cooling including cooling, whole grains and dals like rice and wheat, mung beans, also green vegetables, sweet fruits, dairy products like milk and butter.
 Cooling juices like coconut, pomegranate and apple are good.
 Use of cooling oils like ghee and coconut for cooking is important.

 To reduce Pitta in the mind, brahmi is important, as well as jatamamsi and shankha pushpi, including Brahmi juice or Brahmi ghee.
 For building up immunity and Ojas for Pitta, tonic herbs like amalaki, bala and guduchi are helpful.
-Oil massage with cooling oils like Kshirabala, Chandanadi etc. are important, or simple coconut oil.
+Oil massage with cooling oils like Kshirabala and Chandanadi are important, or simple coconut oil.
 Fragrances like sandalwood, khus and rose help lower Pitta at an emotional level, like applying sandalwood oil to the third eye or spraying the head and eyes with rose water.

 For exercise, cooling asanas and sitting poses are good as is swimming are good.
 One must avoid staying up late at night or eating late at night.
 One must learn to relax the mind as well as the body, avoiding violence and agitation on the screen.